aj-r/api-challenge-2017/README.md

-# api-challenge-2017
+# Riot API Challenge 2017
-Our submission for the Riot API challenge 2017
+Our submission for the Riot API challenge 2017.
+Actual name TBD.